top of page

 Portrait by Nile Scott Studios

-My completed dissertation project, and monograph-in-process, "Tastes Like AIDS: Sweet Aesthetics, Bitter Humor, and Viral Performances of HIV/AIDS" centers taste in the study of HIV/AIDS.
-Taste—both literal and metaphorical—structures cultural understandings of HIV/AIDS across performance, media, and food cultures.
+As a Dissertation Fellow in the Center for the Humanities at Tufts, I completed my dissertation project, now monograph-in-process, Tastes Like AIDS: Sweet Aesthetics, Bitter Humor, and Viral Performances of HIV/AIDS, which centers taste—both literal and metaphorical—as it structures cultural understandings of HIV/AIDS across performance, media, and food cultures.
 Drawing from queer studies, performance studies, affect and sensory studies, food studies, and disability studies, the project argues that HIV/AIDS has been repeatedly imagined through sensory metaphors of flavor, particularly sweetness and bitterness, which shape racialized and queerphobic discourses about contagion, intimacy, and the body.
-Rather than only treating taste as a descriptor of aesthetic discernment, this dissertation positions taste as an embodied practice which organizes public encounters with HIV/AIDS across archival ephemera—from social media to film and television, theatre, installation art, ‘zines, legal records, and culinary practices.
-The project begins by tracing the contemporary slang phrase “tastes like AIDS” across digital platforms, where the virus is invoked through jokes about flavor, contamination, and bodily contact.
-This vernacular archive reveals how phantom sensations of taste and smell reproduce colonial associations of race, sexuality, and disease.
-I theorize this phenomenon as cultural parosmia: a distorted sensory framework in which certain bodies—particularly Black, brown, and queer bodies—are sensed as contaminated through aesthetic perception and affected tastes from viral conditions.
+Rather than only treating taste as a descriptor of aesthetic discernment, this dissertation positions taste as an embodied method which organizes public encounters with HIV/AIDS across archival ephemera—from social media to film and television, theatre, installation art, ‘zines, legal records, and culinary practices.
+I have published this writing in Queers at the Table and the cover chapter of Sicks Jokes: Visual Histories of Health, Humour & the Body.
+From this research, I am developing a play, a literary nonfiction trade book on AIDS discrimination in food service, and a cookbook.

-“Jo Michael Rezes delivers the standout performance of the production.
+Jo Michael Rezes delivers the standout performance of the production.
 Their singing, acting, and prop work are exceptional.
 They thoroughly chew each scene at least 10 times before swallowing.
 If you choke on it, it’s your own fault.”

 Kitty Drexel, New England Theatre Geek